chethanmandya/Chethan/_posts/2020-02-23-Adding-environment-variable.md

 Now bash usually requires you to restart the terminal to reflect the changes in bash_profile file.
 However, this can be eliminated by just typing following command.
 This command will update the system with new environment variable.

-~/.bash_profileOnce
+~/.bash_profile

 this is done,

 you can view the list of all environment variables in the system by typing printenv on the terminal.

-Accessing environment variablesOnce you have this variable, you can access them in any shell script with following syntax,ENV["USERNAME"]
+Accessing environment variablesOnce you have this variable, you can access them in any shell script with following syntax, ENV["USERNAME"]

 This will produce the value of Chethan in the script.